• Skip to primary navigation

 Description

 You can add descriptions to any of your menu links using these options.
-Through not many themes support this.
+Though not many themes support this.
 But you can add this option so your theme will display the description of each menu link if it is set by creating a walker script and then implementing it into your menu registration.

 Open your theme’s functions.php and add the following code at the bottom: